3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 <img src="media/Fig17.jpg" title="Continuum removal." alt="Figure 17" width="400"/>
 </p>

 *Figure 17.
 Principle of the continuum removal method.
 Original spectrum (left) and the transformed spectrum after continuum removal (right).
-Figure by [Albrechtová et al. (2017)](#references)*
+Figure by [Albrechtová et al., (2017)](#references)*

-The end points of the interval on the spectral curve determine the continuum line and their new value is equal to one.
+The end points of the interval on the spectral curve determine the continuum line, and their new value is equal to one.
 The other transformed reflectance values take values in the interval 0 - 1 and are recalculated as:

 $$\rho^{'}_{\lambda}  = {{\rho _{\lambda}}\over{\rho _{c(\lambda)}}}$$

 where $\rho^{'} _{\lambda}$ is the reflectance value after the CR transformation at wavelength *λ*, $\rho _{\lambda}$ is the original reflectance value at the same wavelength and $\rho _{c(\lambda)}$ is the continuum value, i.e., the value at wavelength *λ* given on the line connecting the points of the selected interval on the reflectance spectral curve ([Kokaly and Clark, 1999](#references)).
-Removing the continuum on a selected part of the spectrum allows calculation of the depth of the absorption band or its area.
+Removing the continuum from a selected part of the spectrum allows for the calculation of the depth of the absorption band or its area.
 This is used, for example, by the vegetation index ANMB<sub>650-725</sub>
 (Area under curve Normalized to Maximum Band depth between 650-725 nm, [Malenovský et al., 2006](#references)).

 ## Self-evaluation quiz